To ensure everyone enjoys the Parks fully, we ask that you refrain from the following:

 We hope you enjoy your day in the Royal Parks.
-The Royal Parks Regulations are available on-line.
+The Royal Parks Regulations are available online.
 Our website address is displayed on our notice boards.

 The Regent’s Park and Primrose Hill Vehicle Policy (simplified)

-A banksman is required for reversing
+A banksman is required to reverse

 Hazard lights (both indicators simultaneously) and/or beacons are NOT to be used when driving on footpaths.